CellProfiler/tutorials/internal_use/docs/PixelClassification/PixelClassification.rst

 2. Start a *Pixel Classification* project.

-3. Load several BBBC030 images by drag-and-drop into the **Input Data** window.
+3. Load at least several BBBC030 images by drag-and-drop into the **Input Data** window.

    Now explore the image within the ilastik gui.
 Here are some shortcuts that may prove useful are: